-- Students must send their print jobs electronically to the designated student workers. - Students will need to plan accordingly around the schedule of the student workers. - If students wish to print when a student worker is absent, they must use their personal account.
-Faculty and the Administrative Assistant will not print for students.
+- Students must send their print jobs electronically to the JLSLC email. - Students will need to plan accordingly around the schedule of the desk workers. - If students wish to print when a desk worker is absent, they must use their personal account.